Newsflashes from the Persecuted Church

 Nigeria: Open Doors Worker Reports ‘Grievous’ Suffering

 Isaac*, an Open Doors researcher for Nigeria, has just returned from visiting a few Christians who have fled in the wake of Boko Haram’s capture of the city of Mubi on Oct.
 29. The attack on Mubi has been a huge blow to these local Christians.
-Witnesses told Isaac how Boko Haram ordered the Christians that were trapped in Mubi to embrace Islam or be ready to die.
+Witnesses told Isaac how an extremist group that is located primarily in Northern Nigeria ordered the Christians that were trapped in Mubi to embrace Islam or be ready to die.
 “The Lord gave many of them the grace to stand strong,” reports Isaac.

 Many Christian men and women have been brutally killed.
 Younger women have been married off.
 Not one of the 200 churches in Mubi has been left standing.
 This suffering has been experienced by thousands of Christians across the states of Borno, Yobe and Adamawa, and has been described by Isaac as “grievous.”